grafana/k6-docs/docs/sources/v0.50.x/set-up/set-up-distributed-k6/usage/common-options.md

 ## Parallelism

 `parallelism` defines how many instances of k6 runners you want to create.
 Each instance is assigned an equal execution segment.
-For instance, if your test script is configured to run 200 VUs and `parallelism` is set to 4, the k6-operator creates four k6 jobs, each running 50 VUs to achieve the desired VU count.
+For instance, if your test script is configured to run 200 VUs and `parallelism` is set to 4, the k6 Operator creates four k6 jobs, each running 50 VUs to achieve the desired VU count.

 ## Separate